 - discarded batteries

-A minimum number of collection locations is required, based on either:
+A minimum number of collection locations is required, based on the lesser of either:

-- the lesser of a specified percentage of the number of retail locations where products are sold
+- a specified percentage of the number of retail locations where products are sold

 - a specified percentage of the total number of pharmacies in Ontario as of October 1 in the preceding year